Image reconstruction with the JWST Interferometer: Image Reconstruction Methods

 The second stage is the transforming of the complex visibilities from the $u,v$ basis to the \ac{disco} basis.
 This involves applying the kernel operator $\mathbf{K}$ (which is generated from the fitted mirror aberrations $\mathbf{Z}$), then diagonalising by the tracked covariance matrix.
 The third and final stage is where the image reconstruction is performed.
 Rather than propagating a source distribution through the AMIGO model as in Method 1, the source distribution is transformed to the \ac{disco} basis and fit with the reduced \acp{disco} from the second stage.

 \acp{disco} are designed to be resistant to wavefront error, and thus Method 2 is expected to be most effective when limited by residual wavefront error.
 Since \acp{disco} are invariant to Zernike tip/tilt modes by design, they are also invariant to translations in the image plane.
-This introduces a heavy covariance to the pixel parameters in the third stage fit, as there is zero constraint on the image centroid position.
-To assist convergence, a tight prior is added for the image centroid position to be at the image centre.
+This introduces a heavy covariance to the pixel parameters in the third stage fit, as there is nothing to constrain the image centroid position.
+To assist convergence, a tight prior is added enforcing the image centroid position to be at the image centre.